 Maebhe’s nostrils flared, the only warning Íde and Kieran got before she was yelling.
 “Of course you’d take his side!
 It’s so typical.”
-Then, she was throwing open the door and storming out of the room, barefoot and still in her dressing gown. Íde and Kieran both cringed when the door struck the wall with a bang.
+Then, she was throwing open the door and storming out of the room, barefoot and still in her dressing gown. Íde and Kieran both cringed when the door struck the wall.

 “You and your sister,” Íde marveled.
 “How is your house still standing?”

 “What do you mean?”
 Kieran asked, staring after Maebhe, absently twining his tail with Íde’s.

 “You both run around throwing doors open with enough force to knock them off their hinges.”

 “There’s not actually any force behind it.
 We’re just dramatic,” Kieran admitted.

 Íde laughed.
 “I’ve known you both for years.
 You don’t have to tell me that.”

 Kieran pressed a hand to his heart.
 “You’re not supposed to agree!
 You’re supposed to say, ‘No, Kieran, Maebhe has many flaws, but you don’t have any.’”

 “I’m never going to say that,” Íde tells him, deadpan.